erikc5000/island-time/README.md

 For further information, see https://github.com/JakeWharton/ThreeTenABP.

-## A primer for those coming from java.time
+## For those coming from java.time

 As Island Time draws heavily from the java.time library design, many of the core classes and concepts should be familiar to anyone migrating over.
 The following table shows the relationship between a subset of the classes: